Huey20/Getting-and-Cleaning-Data/Codebook.md

-# This information in this exercise is sourced from UCI Machine Learning Repository
+# Codebook (Assignment 4, Getting and Cleaning Data)

-## The dataset used is the "Human Activity Recognition Using Smartphones Dataset"
+This information in this exercise is sourced from UCI Machine Learning Repository The dataset used is the "Human Activity Recognition Using Smartphones Dataset"

 ### Data description